magic-FE/magic-cli/README.md

           ├── __name__Components.js
           └── __name__Reducers.js
 ```

 > then use `magic g`

 ```
 $ magic g route home
 ```

 > you will get result like this:

 ```
     └── home
       ├── homeContainers.js
       ├── homeComponents.js
       └── homeReducers.js
 ```

 # Contents of Official
 ### Templates :

-_Not finish, wait a moment_, you can use [vue-cli template](https://github.com/vuejs/vue-cli#official-templates) first, we has the same api like it
+_Not finish, wait a moment_, you can use [vue-cli template](https://github.com/vuejs/vue-cli#official-templates) first, we has the same api like it.

 ### Blueprints :
 |Name|Description|